LukaK/home-lab/services/media-server/README.md

 - change mapping so that `/downloads` points to `/data/downloads`

-## transmission configuration
-Configuration:
-- change complted directory to `/downloads/transmission`

 ## plex configuration
 Configuration:
+- go to `Settings -> Authorized devices` and remove old plex server if it is deplicated
 - add movie and show library

 ## TODO
+- fix delete between transmission and sonarr/radarr
 - add security context for containers to run as normal users
-- fix delete between transmission and sonarr/radarr
 - add instructions how to setup firewall and stream it on local network
 - add vpn support